Caucus: Australia, Canada, New Zealand and South Africa

 The term is also used in certain Commonwealth nations, including Australia, Canada, New Zealand and South Africa.
-However, when used in these countries, "caucus" is more usually a collective term for all members of a party sitting in Parliament, otherwise called a parliamentary group, rather than a word for a regular meeting of these members of Parliament.
+When used in these countries, "caucus" is more usually a collective term for all members of a party sitting in Parliament, otherwise called a parliamentary group, rather than a word for a regular meeting of these members of Parliament.
 Thus, the Australian Federal Parliamentary Labor Party is commonly called "the Labor Caucus".

 The word was used in New Zealand from at least the 1890s, when organized political parties began to emerge: the largest of them, the Liberal Party, used it to refer to its parliamentary members.
-It was introduced to Australia in 1901 by King O'Malley, an American-born Labour member of the first Federal Parliament.

 In New Zealand, the term is now used by all political parties, but in Australia, it continues to be used only by the Labor Party.
 For the Australian Liberal, National and Green parties, the usual equivalent term is "party room".
 In South Africa all parties use the term "caucus".
 In Canada, "caucus" refers to all members of a particular party in Parliament, including senators, or a provincial legislature.
 These members elect among themselves a caucus chair who presides over their meetings.
 This person is an important figure when the party is in opposition, and is an important link between cabinet and the backbench when the party is in government.

 In such contexts, a party caucus can be quite powerful, as it can elect or dismiss the party's parliamentary leader.
 The caucus system is a departure from the Westminster tradition in giving members of the upper house a say in the election of the party leader, who may become head of government.
 The caucus also determines some matters of policy, parliamentary tactics, and disciplinary measures against disobedient MPs.
 In some parties, the caucus also has the power to elect MPs to Cabinet when the party is in government.
 For example, this is traditionally so in the Australian Labor Party and the New Zealand Labour Party.